 Both brands have pretty impressive warranties.
 In the luxury watch industry, you will usually see a 2-year warranty on most watches with most brands.
 However, both Omega and Rolex offer a superior warranty duration than the average luxury watch brand.
-Omega has a 4-year warranty and Rolex offers a 5-year warranty.
+Omega has a minimum of a 4-year warranty on all their watches with the Co-Axial escapement and a 5-year warranty on all Omega watches that have the Master Chronometer designation signifying that it is a METAS certified watch.
+Rolex offers a 5-year warranty on all their watches.

 Something to consider when you purchase an expensive watch is what you can expect to get back for it later.
 This is an area where Rolex shines brighter than Omega and every other brand for that matter.
 When it comes to resale value, Rolex has the industry in the bag.
 They are, bar-none, the luxury watch brand with the highest resell value in the world.

 When it comes to resale Omega isn't bad per se.
 The best Omega watch may fetch a higher average resale value than the worst Rolex but the Rolex brand still dominates the pre-owned market and on average, their watches hold value the best.
 They are also one of the most knocked-off brands as well.
 I suppose you take the good with the bad, eh?
 So, when it comes to resale, which is better Rolex or Omega?
 Rolex is, bar none, the best when it comes to average resale value with no exceptions.

 - Rolex and Omega both have some iconic watches